DennisHollanders/gnn-dnr/README.md

-This repository contains the full pipeline for training a graph neural network to perform distribution network reconfiguration. -
+This repository contains the full pipeline for training a graph neural network to perform distribution network reconfiguration.

+**in development**

 ## Content
 1. data_generation